-- determine the current labour requirement and rationalise workforce where needed
+- Determining the current labour requirement and rationalise workforce where needed

-- close underperforming business units and return focus to the organisation’s core business operation
+- Closing underperforming business units and returning focus to the organisation’s core business operation

-- eliminate any unprofitable lines of business where possible,
+- Eliminating any unprofitable lines of business where possible

-- identify any surplus assets and determine if these assets can be realised in a timely manner,
+- Identifying any surplus assets and determining if these assets can be realised in a timely manner

-- focus on the cash flow of the business,
+- Focusing on the cash flow of the business

-This final step cannot be successful without a culture shift as well.
+This final step cannot be successful without a culture shift.
 Rebuilding momentum and morale is almost as important as rebuilding return on investment.
 It means a rebirth of the corporate culture and transforming negative attitudes to positive, confident ones as the company maps out its future.

 The key in any turnaround is to take action early and seek appropriate advice from your advisors before the situation is taken out of your control.